Favourited 156 times

 We are looking for people interested in natural building to help build our family home at the Narara Ecovillage, just an hour north of Sydney on the Central Coast of NSW.

-We are an owner builder project for a unique home primarily using light straw earth and compressed earth bricks.
-In time there will be earthen floors, cob rocket benches, solar panels, rainwater harvesting, etc. All our toilets will be composting and we aim to be sustained by only the water which is captured from our roof.
+We are an owner builder project for a unique home primarily using predominantly recycled materials.
+We have walls made of recycled timber, cob, light-straw-earth and compressed earth bricks.
+In time there will be earthen floors, cob rocket benches, solar panels, rainwater harvesting and creative carpentry.
+All our toilets will be composting and we aim to be sustained by only the water which is captured from our roof.
 Our windows and doors are either recycled or made on site and we will use recycled materials where possible throughout the build.
 There will be earth tubes and a thermal chimney for passive ventilation and we have designed the home to be as healthy as possible with regards to material choices, EMF's and air quality.
+All of these aspects you will be able to learn about whilst spending time in our beautiful valley where the Ecovillage is situated.

 The Ecovillage itself is an intergenerational community being developed with environmental, social and economic sustainability in mind and there are often interesting things going on.
 It's a genuinely peaceful place and most of the site is bushland.
 We're also surrounded by the Strickland State Forest with some great walks, some tracks for mountain biking and plenty of exploring including an old arboretum with some very special trees.
 There is a freshwater creek going through interesting layered bush, caves for meditation or contemplation, rocks and boulders to climb, and views all the way to Brisbane Waters from the top.